DerpfestPlus/.github/profile/README.md

 We currently support Android 14 QPR3, with the latest security patches from Google.
 Status: September 2024

 Besides we kinda lowkey support Android 13 as well, with the backported latest security patches from Google.
-Status: August 2024
+Status: September 2024

 Android 15 is being worked on and not ready to sync yet